jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 categories: branding
 description: This post explores the different ways turning business down can be beneficial to a brand.
 We'll discuss consulting and scarcity branding.
 permalink: turning-away-business-good-for-brand
-image: /assets/blogimages/SNKRS.jpeg
+image: "/assets/blogimages/SNKRS.jpeg"
 ---

 There are many examples of where "turning away business" is good for a company's brand.
 It may sound counterintuitive but the psychology behind it is sound.

 Think of all the times you wanted something but couldn't get it, how did it affect your feeling towards it?
 It made you want it even more.
-This applies to everything from wanting toys, brands, and of course, people.
+This applies to everything from wanting toys, brands, to people.

 An example of turning away business could be a company saying, "Sorry, we aren't a good fit for this project."
 Another example is scarcity marketing.

-We'll discuss how each of these tactics can improve a company's sales and brand.
+We'll discuss how each of these tactics can improve a company's sales and brand image.

 ## "Sorry, we aren't a good fit for this project."

 Agencies, freelancers, consulting, and service firms, are often approached with business requests.
 It's not always wise, however, for a company to take on any and all jobs.
 It's important for a company to decide what their ideal job is and why.
 This will help them build towards the brand they want to be and get more "ideal jobs."

-In the short-run, this is difficult to do, especially if you're a small business owner.
+In the short-run, this is difficult to do because turning away business means less revenue (especially if you're a small business owner.)
 But in the right circumstances, this can be a powerful branding strategy.

 I'll share two examples: the company I work for, FGX, and Grow and Convert.